 On mobile, 75% of apparel-related queries triggered 4+ listings.
 This is incredible opportunity.
 If you aren't optimizing for Google Shopping, your organic search traffic and visibility is stifled.

-On desktop, the story is much different.
-Nearly 75% of the queries' SERP only had one Popular Products listing.
+On desktop, the story isn't much different.
+About 88% of the queries' SERP only had two or more Popular Products listings.

 As more and more people go to specialized search engines like Amazon, Home Depot, or Best Buy to shop, Google is at risk of losing market share for queries that are closest to transactional intent: product searches.